Chief 101

 Course Description

-This course is designed to apprise chief officers of the various aspects and complexities surrounding the operations and organization of North Carolina Fire departments.
+This certification-related course is designed to apprise chief officers of the various aspects and complexities surrounding the operations and organization of North Carolina Fire departments.
 Emphasis will be placed on ratings and inspections, NFIRS reporting, prevention and relief funds, grant programs, basic line of duty death information, various state associations, and an overview of chief officer expectations in North Carolina.
 This class will satisfy the 9S insurance inspection criteria as specified by the North Carolina Administrative Code.
-This course should be offered consistent with the most current NC Fire and Rescue Commission guidelines.
+This course should be offered consistent with the most current NC Fire and Rescue Commission guidelines; contact the Office of State Fire Marshal (OSFM) for details.

 Certification Requirements